-Objective: By FY 2014, develop the measurement science to assess the disaster resilience of buildings through the use of risk-based assessment and decision methods, and develop performance-based pre-standards for mitigation of disproportionate collapse of steel and reinforced concrete structures.
+Objective: By FY2014, develop the measurement science to assess the disaster resilience of buildings through the use of risk-based assessment and decision methods, and develop performance-based pre-standards for mitigation of disproportionate collapse of steel and reinforced concrete structures.

-The new technical idea is to develop the tools to measure the disaster resilience of buildings using risk-based assessment and decision methods that are supported by a cost/benefit analysis and performance-based design and rehabilitation methodologies.
-The tools will consider, for a wide spectrum of hazards, a holistic approach to building resilience that includes performance of structural and nonstructural building systems, system damage and loss of functionality following the event, the duration of recovery, and associated economic losses.
-This project will develop (1) performance criteria and metrics for evaluating building resilience, (2) design and retrofit strategies for resilience, and (3) risk-based assessment and decision methods for achieving building resilience that are supported by a cost/benefit analysis and performance-based methods for codes, standards, and practices.
+What is the new technical idea?
+Disaster resilience is the capability of a system and its components – such as a community and its essential buildings and infrastructure facilities – to quickly recover full functionality following an extreme event.
+The new technical idea is to develop the tools to measure the resilience of buildings and infrastructure facilities using risk-based assessment and decision methods that are supported by a cost/benefit analysis and performance-based design and rehabilitation methodologies.
+The tools will consider a holistic approach to building resilience that includes the performance of structural and nonstructural building systems, system damage and loss of functionality following the hazard event, the duration of recovery, and associated economic losses.
+This project will develop (1) performance criteria and metrics for evaluating essential building and facility resilience, (2) design and retrofit strategies for resilience, and (3) risk-based assessment and decision methods for achieving resilience that are supported by a cost/benefit analysis and performance-based methods.

 The project also proposes to develop metrics to quantify the robustness of various structural systems.
 These metrics will be based on experimentally validated computational models of structural systems incorporating the predominant behaviors and failure modes of components and connections.
-Such models can also be used by design professionals in design for disproportionate collapse resistance.
+Such models can be used by design professionals to design for disproportionate collapse resistance.
 The project will develop performance objectives, acceptance criteria, and evaluation methods for both new and existing structures, which will be used to develop guidance documents and pre-standards for design and rehabilitation of structures to mitigate disproportionate collapse.

 The work on structural robustness will produce the following outcomes: